mcthoma1/backbench/status.md

 - Other snake: The other snake is hard coded and moves randomly.
 Our future plan is to train the snake on a fixed policy.
 - Food: Gives the agent snake reward and increases the score of the snake
 - Bomb: Terminates the snake and the learning session when touched by the agent snake.

+### State Space Representation:
+The agent gets information about its surrounding through following things:
+- position of the food and bomb compared to the head of the snake
+- which way the snake is facing
+- position of second snake compared to the main snake
+- length of the main snake

+### Action Space
+The agent has three actions which are go straight, turn left, and turn right

+### Reward Function
+The snake gets points in this manner:
+- gets points for touching food
+- loses points for touching the other snake or the bomb
+- the snake gets small penalties to encourage efficient movement

+### Training
+The training occurs through PPO agent from Stable-Baselines3, Tensorboard integrations and tuned hyperparameters (subject to change to make the snake better): Learning rate: 0.001, Number of steps per rollout: 2048, Batch size: 128, Epochs per update: 20, Discount factor: 0.99, Clipping range for stable updates: 0.5

+We trained the snake for 1 million timesteps and we saw the output through tensorboard.
+There are policy updates to improve the performance of the snake.